Easter Egg Roll

 over the choice of our musical performers: the beloved Bay City Rollers!
 The original Scottish

-boy-band from the 1970s reunite for our big event.
+boy-band from the 1970s reunited for our big event.
 Known for their big hit "Saturday Night

-they delight not only the little ones, but their middle-aged moms as well!
+they delighted not only the little ones, but their middle-aged moms as well!

 Below is a screen shot from our Rockin' Egg Roll Stage featuring the beloved Bay City Rollers.